rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/README_reference.md

 ---

 ### Key:
-- **Susceptibility:** Perception of risk for smoking-related illness.
+> **Susceptibility:** Perception of risk for smoking-related illness.
-- **Severity:** Perceived seriousness of consequences.
+> **Severity:** Perceived seriousness of consequences.
-- **Benefits:** Perceived advantages of quitting or health action.
+> **Benefits:** Perceived advantages of quitting or health action.
-- **Barriers:** Perceived obstacles to quitting or health action.
+> **Barriers:** Perceived obstacles to quitting or health action.
-- **Cues to Action:** Triggers or reminders to change behavior.
+> **Cues to Action:** Triggers or reminders to change behavior.
-- **Self-Efficacy:** Confidence in ability to quit or maintain health.
+> **Self-Efficacy:** Confidence in ability to quit or maintain health.
-- **Other:** Population descriptors for stratification and context.
+> **Other:** Population descriptors for stratification and context.

+**Notes:** Some variables appear in multiple constructs due to their multifaceted nature.
 ---

-**Notes:**
-- Some variables appear in multiple constructs due to their multifaceted nature.

-* **Relationship of each construct with Target Variable:** Once BRFSS features have been mapped to HBM features, we deal with
+* **Relationship of each construct with Target Variable:** Once BRFSS features have been mapped to HBM features, we deal with:
-> Class imbalance : Combine less frequent groups into a single group simplify modeling
+> Class imbalance : Combine less frequent groups into a single group simplify modeling<br>
-> Visualize relationship with Target Variable _RFSMOK3 : Plot bar plots for categorical and numerical variables and assess patterns
+> Visualize relationship with Target Variable _RFSMOK3 : Plot bar plots for categorical and numerical variables and assess patterns<br>
-> Handle missing values codes for categorical variables as per Code Report: Convert codes 7 to Not sure and 9 Missing together as Not sure
+> Handle missing values codes for categorical variables as per Code Report: Convert codes 7 to Not sure and 9 Missing together as Not sure<br>
-> Compute Crammer's V Statistic for all categorical variables: To check relationship between categorical variables and drop the ones that exhibit multicollinearity.
+> Compute Crammer's V Statistic for all categorical variables: To check relationship between categorical variables and drop the ones that exhibit multicollinearity.<br>

 * **Binning zero-imbalance features into fewer buckets:** Variables like number of days of poor mental and physical health have a lot of zeros and to make processing simpler we binned them into managable buckets.

-* **Evaluating Data Leakage:** Since there are numerous categorical variables and possibility that our target variable _RFSMOK3 is closely related, we wanted to make sure our model is free of these features.
+* **Evaluating Data Leakage:** Since there are numerous categorical variables, there was a possibility that target variable _RFSMOK3 is closely related to some of them, we wanted to make sure our model is free of these features.
 We perform:
-> Chi-square test
+> Chi-square test<br>
 > Mutual Information test

 ## 5. Feature Engineering

 [Feature Engineering Notebook](https://github.com/rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem.git)

-This notebook contains preparation tasks of the explored dataset, including encoding Categorical and standardizing numeric features.
+This notebook contains preparation tasks of the explored dataset, including one-hot encoding categorical and standardizing numeric features.
 The datasets both encoded and original are split into test and train sets to ensure that all the models are evaluated against same data i.e it is a way of setting seed prior to training the model.

-We finish this section by saving both encoded and original datasets because we want to resort to trial and error approach of which yields a better smoking prediction model with high recall, F1-score and PR-AUC.
+We finish this section by saving both encoded and original datasets to use trial and error approach of which yields a better smoking prediction model with high recall, F1-score and PR-AUC.

 ## 6. Modeling (Machine Learning Algorithms) and Analysis

 [Modeling Notebook](https://github.com/rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/blob/main/notebooks/004-modeling.ipynb)

 We begin by importing both encoded and original datasets from Feature Engineering Notebook.
 I wanted to evaluate smoking prediction using 2 algorithms [CatBoost and LightGBM]-  both belonging to Gradient Boost algorithms.
 I opted for gradient boosting since our dataset has a mix of categorical and numeric variables and having an ensemble learning method will yield a stronger predictor by combining many weak learners.
 Each algorithm is trained with different hyperparameters i.e a base model with default parameters and a tuned model by providing a list of hyperparameters.
 The two modeling algorithms applied on BRFSS dataset are:

 > 1. **CatBoost:** I chose to train the original dataset (Features not encoded) using this algorithm since it natively handles categorical values.
 The training time for this model was on the higher end averaging ~xxxx for both tuned and untuned models.
 Here's a summary of performance of Base and Tuned Catboost models